valantic/pimcore-elastica-bridge/README.md

 - The `DataObjectNormalizerTrait` helps with creating a mapping from a Pimcore element to an index by providing a few helper methods.

-While the `ListingTrait` is just used and does not need any further effort, the `DataObjectNormalizerTrait` does not do anything on its own.
+While the `ListingTrait` is simply `use`d and does not need any further effort, the `DataObjectNormalizerTrait` does not do anything on its own.
 It is used in the `IndexDocumentInterface::getNormalized` method, which creates an index representation of the Pimcore element.
 The `getNormalized` method returns the associative array to be indexed.
 The `DataObjectNormalizerTrait` helps in this process with the following methods, all of which take the Pimcore element and an array describing the mapping:

-- `plainAttributes` is for "normal" attributes.
-Based on the mapping the index will just be filled with the value in these properties.
+- `plainAttributes` is for scalar attributes.
+Based on the mapping the document will contain the value in these properties.
 - `localizedAttributes` is for localized Pimcore attributes.
-They will be stored in a `localized` field in the index with all languages as children.
+They will be stored in a `localized` field in the document with all languages as children.
 - `relationAttributes` allow to store just a reference, i.e. the ID of a Pimcore element, instead of the entire object in the index.

-The mapping can either be just a value array, in which case the Pimcore element's property will be indexed using the same name or a key-value pair if the property should be named differently in the index. **If a key-value pair is used, it is also possible to pass a function retrieving the Pimcore element and returning an arbitraty array.** This is very powerful and allows to implement almost any use case.
+The mapping can either be an array defined without keys, in which case the Pimcore element's property will be indexed using the same name or a key-value pair if the property should be named differently in the index. **If a key-value pair is used, it is also possible to pass a function retrieving the Pimcore element and returning an arbitraty array.** This is very powerful and allows to implement almost any use case.
+Mind that it is also possible to mix both approaches, i.e. define some entries with a key and others without one.

 In addition there are two more functions required to satisfy the `IndexDocumentInterface`: